streathamchess/streathamchess.github.io/index.md

 {% include image.html url="/assets/chessart/soldier.jpg" description="Jean Metzinger, Soldat jouant aux échecs (Soldier at a Game of Chess)" %}

-## Chess activity while coronavirus continues
+## Chess while coronavirus continues

 As of July 19th, face-to-face chess is cautiously restarting, with clubs and leagues considering how and when to play over the board again.
 However, S&BCC’s social and competition chess at Streatham Library remains suspended while the Mark Bennett Streatham Centre is used for COVID-19 testing.